This page shows how to operate Hive on MR3 on Amazon EKS with autoscaling. By following the instruction, the user will learn:

 }

-Configuring the EKS cluster (eks/cluster.yaml
+Configuring an EKS cluster

 Open eks/cluster.yaml